ovidiusf/weather_air_quality_api/README.md

 A weather and air quality small app, that works with geolocation, 2 apis , a node.js server and an internal database.

 ## Motivation
-The app is to exercise the use of a node.js server, which can get information from third party APIs, display it in the browser and post it in a database.
+This app is to exercise the use of a node.js server, which can get information from third party APIs, display it in the browser and post it in a database.
 Also,it is very useful to use such a server to hide api_keys, which can sometimes be confidential, not exposing them in the source code.

 ## Technologies used
 * [Node.js server](https://nodejs.org/en/)